Test-More/Test2-Harness/README.md

 ## PERSISTENT RUNNER

 yath supports starting a yath session that waits for tests to run.
-This is very useful if combined with preload.
+This is very useful when combined with preload.

 ### STARTING

-This starts the server, many options available to the 'test' command will work here, but not all.
+This starts the server.
+Many options available to the 'test' command will work here but not all.
 See `$ yath help start` for more info.

     $ yath start

 ### RUNNING

 This will run tests using the persistent runner.
-By default it will search for tests just like the 'test' command.
+By default, it will search for tests just like the 'test' command.
 Many options available to the `test` command will work for this as well.
 See `$ yath help run` for more details.